Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Example

-The suite does not need to be fully finished by March 31, 2026, but costs for construction done or materials delivered by that date qualify.
+The suite does not need to be fully finished by March 31, 2027, for eligible costs to qualify.
+Construction completed or materials delivered by this date qualify.

-You must provide invoices, progress billings, or a letter from the builder showing that construction or materials were completed or delivered on or before March 31, 2026.
+You must provide invoices, progress statements, or a letter from the builder showing that construction or materials for existing builds were completed or delivered on or before March 31, 2027, along with your application.

 Top